Strophox/tetro-tui/README.md

 ## Menu Navigation

-Modeling how the TUI should handle menus and move between them very unclear initially.
+Modeling how a TUI should handle menus and move between them was unclear initially.
 Luckily, I was able to look at how [Noita](https://noitagame.com/)'s menus are connected and saw that it was quite structured:
 The menus form a graph (with menus as nodes and valid transitions as directed edges), with only some menus ('pop-ups') that allow backtracking to a previous menu.